• Office Hours : Monday, 3.00 – 4.00 and by appointment

 • Contribute to in-class activities and discussions

-• Complete in-class assignments (cannot be made up)
+• Complete in-class assignments (cannot be made up); in-class assignments are part of the participation grade

 IV.
 Course Policies